Wales, Traditional Welsh National Dress

 Did you know that there is a National Dress of Wales?

-One thing is for sure it is colourful, traditional and very distinctive.
+One thing is for sure the clothing is colourful, traditional and very distinctive.

 What are its origins though and is it still worn today?

-It seems that the hat was added to the costume in the 19th century.
+The hat was apparently added to the costume more recently during the 19th century.

 The Welsh National Dress was created with the imagination of Augusta Hall who was to become Lady Llanofer.

 In the mid 19th century Lady Llanofer reportedly fought long and hard to help Wales retain its cultural individuality rather than lose its distinctive identity.

 She tried to promote Wales encouraging Welsh culture and the use of the Welsh language.